MartinThoma/MartinThoma.github.io/_posts/2013-02-21-how-to-check-if-two-line-segments-intersect.md

 title: How to check if two line segments intersect
 author: Martin Thoma
 date: 2013-02-21 12:19:05.000000000 +01:00
-categories:
-- Code
+category: Code
-tags:
-- Java
-- algorithms
-- Geometry
+tags: Java, algorithms, Geometry
 ---
 You have to line segments and you want to know if they intersect.
 I'll give you an algorithm how to do it.